FAQS

 What do you need to know?

-We may ask for a few details so we can better understand your situation and help identify possible apartment options.
+We will ask for a few details so we can better understand your situation and then provide your options.

 - How old is the bankruptcy?

-Older bankruptcies are usually easier to work with, but some apartment communities may still consider recent or active bankruptcy cases. - Did you file Chapter 7, 11, or 13 bankruptcy?
+Older bankruptcies are usually easier to work with, but some apartment communities may still consider recent or active bankruptcies - Did you file a Chapter 7, 9,11, or 13 bankruptcy?
+People who filed Chapter 7 and 9 bankruptcies are much easier getting approved since they are not required to make monthly payments.
+If you are currently making payments on a Chapter 11 or 13 bankruptcy the apartments will deduct the monthly payments from your income requirements.

 What do you need to know?